dasch-swiss/dsp-tools/README.md

 - `pre-commit install`
 - `brew install imagemagick ffmpeg`

-To learn more about the meaning of these commands, read the remainder of this README.
+The remainder of this README explains these commands in more detail.

-## Using poetry for dependency management
+## Using Poetry for Dependency Management

 Curious what poetry is and why we use it?
 Check out the respective section in the